-From September 2020, teaching at Leiden University will be partly on campus and partly online.
-What can you as a student expect?
+Teaching at Leiden University in the academic year 2020-2021 will be mostly online and partly on campus.
+What can you expect as a student ?

 As long as this is possible